sillevl/course-databases/forta/sorting-retreived-data.md

 Lucy|Female
 Mary|Female

-As you can see, the men come first then the women.
-When these are sorted they are placed alphabetically from A to Z.
+As you can see, first the men and then women will be shown alphabetically.
 When you take a look at the query you can see I placed `DESC` behind gender.
 I did this because the 'F' from female comes earlier then the 'M' from male in the alphabet.
-This shows that you can choose for every table how they are sorted.
+This shows you that you can decide how to sort any table.